garden-io/garden/docs/reference/module-types/helm.md

         # `.garden/artifacts`.
         target: .

-    # The Deployment, DaemonSet or StatefulSet that Garden should use to execute this test suite.
+    # The Deployment, DaemonSet or StatefulSet or Pod that Garden should use to execute this test suite.
     # If not specified, the `serviceResource` configured on the module will be used.
 If neither is specified,
     # an error will be thrown.
+    #
+    # This can either reference a workload (i.e. a Deployment, DaemonSet or StatefulSet) via the `kind` and `name`
+    # fields, or a Pod via the `podSelector` field.
     #
     # The following pod spec fields from the service resource will be used (if present) when executing the test suite:
     # * `affinity`